orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

    return _PREFACE .. phrase .. appendix
 end
 ```

-#### Rules:toGrammar(metas, pre, post, extraLpeg, header)
+#### Rules:toGrammar\(metas, pre, post, extraLpeg, header\)

-  Builds a Grammar out of a parsed Peg set.
-All non-self parameters are
+  Builds a Grammar out of a parsed Peg set\.
+All non\-self parameters are
-optional.
+optional\.

-- Params:
+\- Params:

-  - metas:  Metatables for function behavior (this module is an example of
+  \- metas:  Metatables for function behavior \(this module is an example of
-            this parameter).
+            this parameter\)\.

-  - pre:  A function operating on the string to be parsed before the grammar
+  \- pre:  A function operating on the string to be parsed before the grammar
-          is Matched.
-Expected to return a string.
+          is Matched\.
+Expected to return a string\.

-  - post:  A function operating on the Nodes returned by the match, before the
+  \- post:  A function operating on the Nodes returned by the match, before the
-           AST is returned.
+           AST is returned\.
 Expected to return an AST, but whatever it returns
-           will be passed on by the Grammar.
+           will be passed on by the Grammar\.

-  - extraLpeg:  String inserted after generated rules and before the final
+  \- extraLpeg:  String inserted after generated rules and before the final
-                ``end`` of the function.
+                =end= of the function\.

-  - header:  String inserted before the beginning of the generated
+  \- header:  String inserted before the beginning of the generated
-             function.
+             function\.

-             This and ``extraLpeg`` must be valid Lua chunks.
+             This and =extraLpeg= must be valid Lua chunks\.

-The resulting Grammar is stored as ``rules.grammar`` and can be invoked with the
+The resulting Grammar is stored as `rules.grammar` and can be invoked with the
-corresponding ``__call`` metamethod.  ``toGrammar`` will overwrite these if they
+corresponding `__call` metamethod\.  `toGrammar` will overwrite these if they
-have been created already, since the other parameters can be changed.
+have been created already, since the other parameters can be changed\.

 ```lua
 function Rules.toGrammar(rules, metas, pre, post, extraLpeg, header)